-- 10. Now do the checks and create a symbol in the same way as before.
-We will use these symbols to create our 1-bit adder. - 11.
-File->Open->Sheet and rename the Component Name to /homes/<your username>/MGC/eecs361/adder_example.
+11. File->Open->Sheet and rename the Component Name to /homes/<yourusername>/MGC/ece361/adder_example.
 Now in the schematic_add_route window->choose symbol to add your symbols to the schematic.
 Add portin ports and portout ports and wires to make it look something like this (hopefully a little less messy).

-- 12. Now Check->Sheet and Check->Schematic before saving.
+12. Now Check->Sheet and Check->Schematic before saving.
 Generate a symbol as we did in the past.
 Make sure to do all the proper checks after generating and saving a symbol and also after creating the symbol for the schematic.
+Close everything in design architect and then close design architect.

+D. Simulation of the Circuit
-Close everything in design architect and then close design architect. - 13.
-Simulation of the circuit.
-We will create a design viewpoint for digital simulation.
-In the design manager window, select your adder_example and right click on it to Open->4 DVE.

-- 14. Setup->(Quick)Sim, Fault, Path, and Grade. - 15.
+- 13. We will create a design viewpoint for digital simulation.
+In the design manager window, select your adder_example and right click on it to Open->4 DVE. - 14.
+Setup->(Quick)Sim, Fault, Path, and Grade. - 15.
 Edit->Add->Primitive and enter 'model' for Name and 'analog' for Value.
 Hit OK to execute the dialogue box. - 16.
 File->Save Design Viewpoint->Save As.... and then enter 'digital' in the dialog box and hit OK.
 Right click on the empty space in the window and choose Close Design Viewpoint.
 Close DVE. - 17.
 Double click on adder_example in the File navigator in design manager.
-Click on 'digital' and then right click on it to Open->7 Quick Sim II. - 18.
+Click on 'digital' and then right click on it to Open->B Quick Sim II. - 18.
 File->Check Design.
 Change 'Simulation Checks' to Yes.
 Change 'Expand Messages' to Yes and then hit OK. - 19.
 Setup->Kernel.
 Change 'Hidden' to 'Visible' and then choose 'Change...' to select 'Full Delays Min'.
 Change 'Visible' to 'Hidden' and then hit OK. - 20.
 File->Open Sheet.
 Then select the port objects for A, B, Cin, Sum and Cout.
 Then right click and Add->Traces.
-This will open up a trace window with all of our portin and port out ports. - 21.
-Now for each input (A, B, Cin), highlight it and only it and then right click to Force->Clock.
-For A, make the period 50 ns, B period 100ns and C period 200ns.
+This will open up a trace window with all of our portin and port out ports.

+- 21. Now for each input (A, B, Cin), highlight it and only it and then right click to Force>Clock.
+For A, make the period 5 ns, B period 10ns and C period 20ns.
 Also change the Force type to fixed and check the 'Times are Absolute' dialog box for each force. - 22.
 You have set up the inputs to act like clocks to see what kind of output we are going to get.
-Type 'init 0r' anywhere on the quicksim window and then 'run 200' to see what the outputs are.
+Type 'init 0r' anywhere on the quicksim window and then 'run 100' to see what the outputs are.
 You should see the proper behavior for a 1-bit adder.
-When closing quicksim, choose the 'without saving' option.
+When closing quicksim, choose the 'without saving' option. - 23.
 Congratulations!
-You have designed a 1-bit adder that could be chained to make a 32-bit or 64-bit adder.
+You have designed a 1-bit adder that could be chained to make a 32-bit or 64-bit adder. - Hitting ESC usually cancels any command so if you make a mistake try hitting ESC. - Never try to design everything in a single sheet.
+It will be a lot harder to figure out a particular error if your design doesn't behave the way it is supposed to.
+Always use a hierarchical approach: Design a subcomponent, then test/verify that component and finally use it on a higher level design. - Do not copy anything in dmgr using UNIX commands, it will break things.
+Use the copying tools in design manager to preserve the functionality of your components.